Social Event Risk Management Policy

-- Any possession, use, and/or consumption of alcoholic beverages, during organizational events, or in any situation sponsored or endorsed by the organization, must be in compliance with any and all applicable laws and ordinances of the state, county, and city, and University policy.
+- Any possession, use, and/or consumption of alcoholic beverages, during organizational events, or in any situation sponsored, endorsed, or advertised by the student organization (or its members), must be in compliance with university policy, as well as all applicable laws and ordinances of the state, county and city.

 - Alcoholic beverages may not be purchased through the student organization treasury nor may the purchase of alcoholic beverages for members or guests be coordinated by any member in the name of or on behalf of the organization.

-- No organization members, collectively or individually, shall purchase for, serve to, or sell alcoholic beverages to any minor (those under the legal drinking age).
+- No organization member/members, collectively or individually, can purchase for, serve to, or sell alcoholic beverages to any individual under twenty-one (21) years of age.

-- It is the responsibility of student organization leadership to review with the faculty or staff advisor any activity or event at which alcoholic beverages may be present.
-It is the responsibility of the student organization leadership to establish risk management safeguards which comply with university policy and to report violations of policy to the Office of Student Engagement or to the Office of the Dean of Students.
+- It is the responsibility of student organization leadership to review with the faculty or staff advisor any activity or event, including events where alcoholic beverages may be/will be present.
+It is the responsibility of the student organization leadership to establish risk management safeguards which comply with university policy, organization policy (as described below) and to report violations of policy to the office of student engagement or to the office of student conduct.

 - Individual students whose conduct is in violation of university policy on university premises or off-campus at student organization sponsored activities, or who engage in behavior which adversely affects the university community and/or the pursuit of its objectives, are subject to university disciplinary actions.
 Student organizations inviting third-parties to campus including, but not limited to, guests, visitors, speakers and/or entertainers, must ensure that said third-party is aware of, and complies with, all university policy.
 Student organizations may be responsible for the conduct of invited third-parties.
 In determining whether a student organization may be held collectively responsible for the individual acts of its members, all of the factors and circumstances surrounding the specific incident will be reviewed and evaluated by the director of student conduct and/or his/her designee.